opencampus-sh/repo-template-intro-to-data-science-and-ml/0_DataPreparation/INSTRUCTIONS.md

 ## Overview

 This stage focuses on importing and preparing the dataset for your bakery sales forecasting project.
 Efficient and accurate data preparation is fundamental for successful forecasting models.
-The task includes importing the dataset into R, cleaning it, and constructing new variables that are pertinent to forecasting sales.
+The task includes importing the dataset into Python, cleaning it, and constructing new variables that are pertinent to forecasting sales.

 ## Guidelines